Depreciation: How it Works + Examples

-Depreciation expense is the amount that a company’s assets are depreciated for a single period, and it’s shown on the income statement.
+Depreciation expense is the amount that a company’s fixed assets are depreciated for a single period, and it’s shown on the income statement.
 Accumulated depreciation is the total amount of depreciation that has been deducted over the life of an asset.
-It reduces the value of fixed assets on the balance sheet.
+It reduces the value of net fixed assets on the balance sheet.

 The basic journal entry for depreciation is to debit the Depreciation Expense account and credit the Accumulated Depreciation account.
 Over time, the accumulated depreciation balance will continue to increase year after year as more depreciation is added to it until it equals the original cost of the asset.
 In contrast, depreciation expense is reset to zero at the end of each year.

-For example, say you have $10,000 of depreciation expense in the current month.
+Say you have $10,000 of depreciation expense in the current month.
 The journal entry would be:

 Debit | Credit | |